-This section describes general troubleshooting and limitations for VuGen.
+This section describes general troubleshooting and known issues for VuGen.
 For additional protocol-specific limitations, see the troubleshooting sections for each of the protocols.

-When using Internet Explorer on Windows server machines, the browser’s enhanced security (ESC) blocks certain actions.
+When using IE on Windows server machines, the browser’s enhanced security (ESC) blocks certain actions.
 This may prevent the automatic download of files that are necessary for your workflow.